mrakgr/The-Spiral-Language/readme.md

 Nearly everything that can be done is Spiral is by manipulating the above 6 data structures.
 Chop off the first 3 and Spiral would be a pure dynamic functional language. `TyBox` represents a staged union type. `TyMap` is reused for both functions and modules.
 Modules are in essence functions without a body, they can be thought of as first class environments.
 In `TyMap` `EnvTerm` is almost the immutable map and can be thought of as that for all intents and purposes for now.

-The way information flows in Spiral is that as much of it is let through forward.
+The dogma of information flows in Spiral is to let as much of it through forward.
 Inlineables always preserve all information and unlike most other languages, Spiral allows the exact structures, that is `TypedExpr`s themselves, to be propagated forward through specialization boundaries.
 In Spiral those are join points, but in most other languages those are standard functions.

 In order to for there to be a separation between compile time and runtime, abstraction is necessary.